 The UBC Farm Tuesday evening market features our farm-fresh vegetables, fruits, herbs, flowers and free-range eggs.
 Stop by and pick up some fresh ingredients for dinner!
 Cash, Interac, Visa and Mastercard are accepted.

-Wednesday markets are cancelled until further notice
+Wednesday markets are back!

+Wednesday campus markets are returning from September 1st, 2021 until October 27th, 2021 you can find us at Lee Square outside the bookstore every Wednesday from 11:00am until 2:00pm.
 The UBC Farm Wednesday Campus Market features an assortment of fresh UBC Farm vegetables, fruit, herbs and flowers.
 This mid-week market in front of the UBC Bookstore offers students, staff and faculty members a convenient opportunity to purchase UBC Farm produce.
 Cash, Interac, Visa and Mastercard are accepted.
 Customers are encouraged to bring their own bags.

 Interested in becoming a vendor?